debayanLab/delayFunctions/README.md

 6. Stronger CVDF
 7. Outsourcing CVDF

-For more details about these topics, refer to Capstone-Project.pdf
+For more details about these topics, refer to Capstone-Report.pdf

 ## How to Build